 John Cage Writes

-Wesleyan’s Special Collections and Archives presents the exhibition “John Cage Writes”, mounted in the museum cases on the first floor of Olin Library.
-The exhibit focuses in part on the five books Cage wrote that were published by Wesleyan University Press: Empty Words, M, Silence, X, and A Year from Monday.
+Wesleyan’s Special Collections and Archives presented the exhibition “John Cage Writes”, mounted in museum cases on the first floor of Olin Library.
+The exhibit focused in part on the five books Cage wrote that were published by Wesleyan University Press: Empty Words, M, Silence, X, and A Year from Monday.
 Silence has been hailed as one of the most important works on music by a 20th century composer.
-Cage donated the papers related to his writing to Wesleyan, and the exhibition draws on these materials, the archival records of Wesleyan University Press, and other collections from Special Collections and Archives.
-Among the items included are correspondence, notebooks, manuscripts, photographs, editions of Cage’s works, and examples of his influence on book artists.
+Cage donated the papers related to his writing to Wesleyan, and the exhibition drew on these materials, the archival records of Wesleyan University Press, and other materials from Special Collections and Archives.
+Among the items included were correspondence, notebooks, manuscripts, photographs, editions of Cage’s works, and examples of his influence on book artists.
 Curated by University Archivist Leith Johnson and Suzy Taraba, Director, Special Collections and Archives.

-Richard Kostelanetz, the noted literary artist and author of over 100 books, including the first biography of John Cage, will discuss the social dimension of John Cage's work.
+Richard Kostelanetz, the noted literary artist and author of over 100 books, including the first biography of John Cage, discussed the social dimension of John Cage's work.

 Crowell Concert Hall

-Following the performance of Etcetera will be an extended performance of HPSCHD (1969) by the Wesleyan New Music Alliance in Fayerweather Beckham Hall.
+Following the performance of Etcetera there was an extended performance of HPSCHD (1969) by the Wesleyan New Music Alliance in Fayerweather Beckham Hall.
 HPSCHD was composed collaboratively by John Cage and Lejaren Hiller as an attempt to enact the possibilities of computer music in terms of abundance and variety rather than singular control.
-First performed at the University of Illinois, the work is presented as an open environment in which the audience freely moves between multiple harpsichord soloists while enveloped in a environment of up to 51 distinct channels of sound generated via tape playback systems.
-Brian Parks, Jason Jia and Neely Bruce will be playing harpsichord.
-Visuals designed by John Toth.
+First performed at the University of Illinois, the work was presented as an open environment in which the audience freely moves between multiple harpsichord soloists while enveloped in an environment of up to 51 distinct channels of sound generated via tape playback systems.
+Brian Parks, Jason Jia and Neely Bruce played harpsichord alongside visuals designed by John Toth.

 Crowell Concert Hall

-David Barron and Wesleyan Professors of Music Ron Kuivila and Neely Bruce perform Song Books (1970) by John Cage.
-Vocalist Anne Rhodes MA '06 will be featured, recreating the role performed by Phyllis Bruce numerous times between 1978 and 1987.
-With assisting artists from the former Connecticut Opera.
+David Barron and Wesleyan Professors of Music Ron Kuivila and Neely Bruce performed Song Books (1970) by John Cage.
+Vocalist Anne Rhodes MA '06 was also featured, recreating the role performed by Phyllis Bruce numerous times between 1978 and 1987.
+With assistance by artists from the former Connecticut Opera.